Our Team

 Dawn Mullins

-Dawn has been at Cherokee for 11 years.
-In those years she has held positions as a Recess Aide, Instructional Aide, and has recently accepted the position as our Office Secretary.
+Dawn has been at Cherokee since 2012.
+In those years she has held positions as a Recess Aide, Instructional Aide, and is currently our Office Secretary.
 The Office Secretary is also the Secretary to the Assistant Principal.
 Various duties include attendance, enrollment/withdrawals, transportation, student records, report cards, OneLogin, Home Access Center, and assisting parents in the front office.

 In her free time, Dawn enjoys spending time with her family.
 She loves going to concerts, listening to music, and going to the beach.